pingcap/docs-cn/op-guide/ansible-deployment-scale.md

     | node8 | 172.16.10.8 | TiKV3 |
     | node9 | 172.16.10.9 | TiKV4 |

-5. Update the Prometheus configuration and restart the cluster:
+5. Perform a rolling update to the entire TiDB cluster:

     ```
+    ansible-playbook rolling_update.yml
+    ```

+6. Update the Prometheus configuration and restart the cluster:

+    ```
     ansible-playbook rolling_update_monitor.yml --tags=prometheus
     ```

-6. Monitor the status of the entire cluster by opening a browser to access the monitoring platform: `http://172.16.10.3:3000`.
+7. To monitor the status of the entire cluster, open a browser to access the monitoring platform: `http://172.16.10.3:3000`.